jelurida-dev/app-ledger-ardor-main/README.md

 ## Compilation

-To compile call

-    make
+Compilation happens inside the builder docker image — see "Building using the Ledger Application Builder docker image" above. `./make-all` builds every device target; a plain `make` builds only the target selected by `$BOLOS_SDK`.

-To compile and upload to the ledger device
+To compile and upload to a physical ledger device

     make load